We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Follow updates and insights from our Places team.

-Check out the errors we’ve encountered and fixes that worked for us!
+Check out the issues we’ve encountered and fixes that worked for us!
 Click the down arrow to view the fix.

 Along with the new desk type, a new section type has been introduced.